sap-tutorials/btp-dev-guidance/tutorials/add-authorization/add-authorization.md

             roles: [ support ]
     ```

-    You have added two users:
+    You've added two users:

-    - `alice` with the `support` amd `admin` roles and no password
+    - `alice` with the `support` and `admin` roles and no password
     - `bob` with the `support` role and no password

-    > Keep in mind that the CAP roles and the Cloud Foundry roles and scopes are not the same thing.
+    > Keep in mind that the CAP roles and the Cloud Foundry roles and scopes aren't the same thing.
 See [Authentication](https://cap.cloud.sap/docs/node.js/authentication) in the CAP documentation.

 [OPTION END]